Dairy farm trials technology to reduce methane

 Taylor said EcoPond is an important trial for Craigmore as it searches for innovative ways to reduce emissions and minimise environmental impacts.

-Iron sulphate is used to restrict methane-producing microorganisms. methane-producing microorganisms.
+Iron sulphate is used to restrict methane-producing microorganisms.
 Taylor said this is world-leading technology as initial tests undertaken in May showed a 95% reduction in methane.

 The system is the result of a collaboration between NZ-owned agricultural cooperative Ravensdown and Lincoln University.